go-vikunja/vikunja/docs/content/doc/setup/reverse-proxies.md

 * `vikunja_frontend_1` is at 192.168.0.22
 * `nginx proxy manager` is at  192.168.0.2

-Just make sure to note that these IP addresses will be different on your system just try to find them following the above command
+Just make sure to note that these IP addresses will be different on your system.
+Just try to find them following the above command.

 Now let's go to npm